GU-CLASP/language-and-perception/events/ethics-for-nlp/ethics-for-nlp.md

 Because of its interactive nature, the workshop will be on-site only.
 However, future events are planned also for online participation.
 To be informed about these, please subscribe to our [mailing list](https://listserv.gu.se/sympa/subscribe/ethics-for-nlp).

 You are also encouraged yo join our [Discord](https://discord.gg/fEfkcVu7QG) which we intend to become a meeting point for sharing experiences and materials related to teaching and research in ethics for natural language processing before, during and after the workshop.

+### Instructions for presenters<a name="instructions"></a>

+* Keynote talks will be 45 minutes.
+  * 10 minutes of these are intended for questions.
+* Lightining talks will be 10 minutes each.
+  * After each presentation we will take questions during the change of speakers
+  * After the lightning talks there will be 10 minutes for questions for all speakers.
+* We hope that additional discussions will take place during the group discussion in the second half of the workshop.

+To enable quicker speaker switching, please upload your presentations slides before the talk as pdf to [this shared folder](https://www.dobnik.net/cloud/s/dwn7nmY68aEjatK).
+* The folder as well as the slides will be accessible from the presentation computer in the room.
+* If you would like to update your slides, simply upload a new version with the same filename.
+* Please name your slides as lastname_title.pdf to make it easier for us to know which presentation belongs to who.

+If you have have any additional presentation requirements, e.g. slides that are not in pdf, playing video and sound, etc., please [contact Ricardo](mailto:ricardo.munoz.sanchez@gu.se) in advance.

 ### Workshop organisers<a name="workshop_organisers"></a>